9 min read

 Conclusion

 QuickNode's flexible authentication options make it easier than ever to integrate your services with the marketplace.
-HTTP Basic Auth provides the sweet spot for most private services, offering security without complexity.
+Basic Auth and Header-Based Auth provide the sweet spot for most existing services, offering security and compatibility without requiring code changes.
 No authentication enables open services to integrate seamlessly, while traditional provisioning APIs continue to support advanced use cases requiring custom user management.

 Ready to build your QuickNode marketplace add-on?
 Check out the resources below to get started.
 If you have any questions, feel free to use our dedicated channel on Discord or provide feedback using the form below.
 Stay up to date with the latest by following us on X and our Telegram announcement channel.